vincentarelbundock/Rdatasets/doc/fpp3/rst/us_change.rst

       .. rubric:: Description
          :name: description

-      ``us_change`` is a quarterly 'tsibble' containing percentage changes in quarterly personal consumption expenditure, personal disposable income, production, savings and the unemployment rate for the US, 1970 to 2016.
+      ``us_change`` contains percentage changes in quarterly personal consumption expenditure, personal disposable income, production,
+      savings and the unemployment rate for the US, 1970 to 2016.
       Original $ values were in chained 2012 US dollars.

       .. rubric:: Format
          :name: format